markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 choice of HTML for the tests makes it possible to run the tests against an implementation without writing an abstract syntax tree renderer.

+Note that not every feature of the HTML samples is mandated by the spec.
+For example, the spec says what counts as a link destination, but it doesn't mandate that non-ASCII characters in the URL be percent-encoded.
+To use the automatic tests, implementers will need to provide a renderer that conforms to the expectations of the spec examples (percent-encoding non-ASCII characters in URLs).
+But a conforming implementation can use a different renderer and may choose not to percent-encode non-ASCII characters in URLs.

 This document is generated from a text file, `spec.txt`, written in Markdown with a small extension for the side-by-side tests.
 The script `tools/makespec.py` can be used to convert `spec.txt` into